ttntm/ttntm/src/blog/16-vue-tailwind.md

 image: /img/blog/code.jpg
 ---

+> **This article was written a long time ago**.
+It applies to Vue 2 which has reached its end of life (EOL) on December 31st, 2023.

 This article is based on first hand experience of [getting started with Vue.js](/blog/vuejs-getting-started-in-2020).

-> As of version 1.4 from April 29th 2020, Tailwind includes {% ext "built-in PurgeCSS support", "https://tailwindcss.com/docs/controlling-file-size" %} in it's own `tailwind.config.js`!

 ## Prerequisites